A Room by Any Other Name: Uncovering the History of the Library Den

 In 1907, estate superintendent Chauncey Beadle wrote to gardener Perry Hemphill to inform him of the Vanderbilts upcoming return home, instructing him to put various plants in the “Tapestry Gallery, Library, Den, Breakfast Room, Parlor, Cradle, and Miss Cornelia’s room.”

 “This archival document suggests that by this time, the room was no longer referred to as the Dürer Room, but rather the Den,” said Lauren.
-“But I also think that it suggests that in addition to their guests, the Vanderbilts themselves spent a great deal of time in this special space.”
+“But I also think that it suggests that in addition to their guests, the Vanderbilts themselves spent a great deal of time in this special space.
+It’s remarkable to think that one of the smallest rooms in America’s Largest Home® was also likely one of the most beloved.”